metablaster/WindowsFirewallRuleset/Readme/CommandHelp.md

 # Command Help

-Powershell and other commands and command samples which are here primarily to quickly copy/paste them as needed, to recall things or to perform specific console tasks useful for Windows firewall development as opposed to running scripts.
+Powershell and other commands and command samples are here primarily to quickly copy/paste them as needed, to recall things or to perform specific console tasks useful for Windows firewall development as opposed to running scripts.

 In addition to the table below, see: